BlockchainCommons/Research/README.md

 ![](images/logos/bcc-research-screen.jpg)

-This repository contains research and proposals of interest to the blockchain community.
+This repository contains early-stage research of interest to the blockchain community.

 Blockchain Commons Research papers (BCRs) are _not_ standards.
 They are fluid specifications, typically based on our own libraries or other coding.
-Because of their fluidity, specifications might chance without notice.
-If you decide to adopt a Blockchain Commons Research paper, you are becoming a Research Partner, examining how the specification might work in the real work.
+Because of their fluidity, specifications might change without notice.
+If you decide to adopt a Blockchain Commons Research paper, you are becoming a Research Partner, examining how the specification might work in the real world.

 If you are working with a Blockchain Commons Research paper, [please let us know](mailto:team@blockchaincommons.com).
 Having a Research Paper in usage by at least two parties other than Blockchain Commons is one of our criteria for advancing a BCR to a [Blockchain Commons Proposal (BCP)](https://github.com/BlockchainCommons/bcps/blob/master/README.md).
 If you can only use a specification if it is advanced to the BCP stage, let us know that, as we sometimes advance BCRs on our own if they have achieved sufficient maturity.